ader1990/windows-openstack-imaging-tools/README.md

     # The product key is optional
     #$productKey = “xxxxx-xxxxx…"

+    # You also have the option to create a password protected zip by using the optional parameter
+    #$zipPassword = "your-password"

     # Add -InstallUpdates for the Windows updates (it takes longer and requires
     # more space but it's highly recommended)